 While most grocery delivery operations have ordering cut-offs for next-day delivery, it’s common for customers to make last-minute changes to their orders – including the delivery location, or even the time of delivery – up until a few hours before the actual delivery.

 Bringg’s AutoDispatch accommodates last-minute changes by automatically assigning orders to the optimal driver in minutes, based on the business’s preset criteria.
 These changes are then automatically updated in the Bringg Driver App (or in the brand’s driver app via Bringg’s SDK).

 In the app, drivers always see the most up-to-date orders and locations across every route.
 This flexibility means that businesses can offer both same day and next day delivery, and accommodate changes on the fly.

 Flexibility: Drivers can serve multiple locations and delivery models

 Dynamic delivery flows and driver actions mean that drivers can perform deliveries and pickups in the same run, and for multiple inventory origins points.
 For example, a driver could pick up orders from a distribution center, deliver them, then take a return order back to an MFC in the immediate vicinity of the customers’ home.

-This level of flexibility lets businesses manage their drivers in the way that is most efficient and cost-effective for them.
+This level of flexibility lets businesses manage their drivers and delivery operations in the way that is most efficient and cost-effective for them.

 Managing rejection and returns